weegreenblobbie/rank_photos/README.rst

         20160109_152414.jpg
         20160109_153443.jpg

-These photos haven't been ranked yet, so lets ranking, 1 round:
+These photos haven't been ranked yet, so lets rank them, in this example, 1
+round:

 .. code-block:: bash

     ./rank_photos.py -r 1 ~/Desktop/example/

-Once the number of rounds completes, the ranked list is dumped to the console:
+Once the number of rounds complete, the ranked list is dumped to the console:

 .. code-block:: bash